Ground rule study progress

 Convinced of the programme?

-You can check if there are other educational institutions that offer the same programme.
 The proclamation code that the examination board has issued for this programme is only valid for the same programme at the VUB.
+You can also check if there are other education institutions that offer the same programme as you were doing.

 Attention: it is possible that some educational institutions will also refuse your enrolment because you are not admitted anymore to this programme at the VUB or that they will impose binding conditions on you from the start.
 We advise you to communicate openly about your refusal, to avoid unpleasant surprises.

-You can complete a new study and, following a break in enrolment of at least two academic years for the programme for which you were refused access, you may submit a reasoned file.
-(See: Teaching and Examination Regulations 21-22 Art.
+After a break in enrolment of at least two academic years, you may re-apply for the programme for which you were refused access, with a reasoned file.
+(See: Teaching and Examination Regulations 22-23 Art.
 88 §8).
 In this file you motivate why you want to restart the programme and in which way the circumstances have changed/ in which way you would be able to complete the programme successfully this time.
 You send this request to your faculty secretariat.
 The examination board will then decide whether or not to grant you permission to re-enrol.
 They may also impose binding conditions.

-If you need some time for yourself or want to start working, you can stop your studies.
-We have gathered some more information for you on this page that may come in handy if you are considering doing so.
+If you need some time for yourself or want to start working, you can (temporarily) stop your studies.

 Lodge an appeal